jobrouter/typo3-docs/src/index.rst

 TYPO3 JobRouter Extensions
 ==========================

-`JobRouter <https://www.jobrouter.com/>`_ is a scalable digitisation platform which links processes, data and documents.
+`JobRouter® <https://www.jobrouter.com/>`_ is a scalable digitisation platform which links processes, data and documents.

-There are various TYPO3 extensions available which connect the CMS with
+There are various TYPO3 extensions available which connect the CMS with JobRouter®:
-JobRouter:

-- :doc:`TYPO3 JobRouter Connector <connector:introduction>`: Base extension
+- :doc:`TYPO3 JobRouter Connector <connector:introduction>`: Extension to
-  to configure connections to JobRouter installations
+  configure connections to JobRouter® installations
+- :doc:`TYPO3 JobRouter Base <base:introduction>`: Base extension for common
+  functionality in the other TYPO3 JobRouter extensions
 - :doc:`TYPO3 JobRouter Data <data:introduction>`: Connect JobData tables
   with TYPO3
-- :doc:`TYPO3 JobRouter Process <process:introduction>`: Connect JobRouter
+- :doc:`TYPO3 JobRouter Process <process:introduction>`: Connect JobRouter®
   processes with TYPO3
 - :doc:`TYPO3 JobRouter RSS Widgets <rss-widgets:introduction>`: Dashboard
-  widgets displaying RSS feeds from the JobRouter website
+  widgets displaying RSS feeds from the JobRouter® website

 They rely on the :doc:`JobRouter Client <client:introduction>` library.